The ‘Coronasomnia’ Crisis: How COVID-19 Has Affected Our Nightly Z's

 Remember, if sleeping problems persist, experts advise to seek help sooner rather than later.

-To learn more about coronasomnia and get a better understanding of why sleep disruptions in the pandemic occur and how to address them best, check out the infographic below by the folks at Mediclick PH.
+To learn more about coronasomnia and get a better understanding of why sleep disruptions can occur and how to address them, check out the infographic below by the folks at Mediclick PH.

 coronasomnia_crisis_and_tips_to_get_better_sleep_-_infographic-min.png